Skip to footer content

 $vbLabelText $csharpLabel

-This is three dependencies (Dynamsoft, PdfiumViewer, and a platform-specific native binary), a per-page render loop, and significant memory overhead for documents with many pages.
+That is three dependencies (Dynamsoft, PdfiumViewer, and a platform-specific native binary), a per-page render loop, and memory overhead that scales with page count.

 IronBarcode reads directly from a PDF file: